serai-dex/serai/docs/processor/Processor.md

 instances of the distributed key generation protocol specified in the FROST paper.

-The first instance is for a key to use on the connected network.
+The first instance is for a key to use on the external network.
 The second instance is for a Ristretto public key used to publish data to the Serai blockchain.
 This pair of FROST DKG instances is considered a single instance of Serai's overall key generation protocol.